Catch a trout on a Scottish salmon river

 I had two small sea trout in the next few casts and then the guest came out to have a try.
 He had a few sea trout too and lost a good fish.
 It made a great interlude to the salmon hunting.
 It was great to see the River Dee bouncing with so many fish.
-Ive witnessed this on the Spey too, and last week on the Tay.
+I’ve witnessed this on the Spey too, and last week on the Tay.

 We were on the Tay at Lower Scone for a day with the Orvis Endorsed Guides.
-One of our guides was not interested in the slightest by salmon and we chatted about the trout on the Tay.
+One of our guides was not interested in the slightest by salmon fishing, and we chatted about the superb trout that can be caught on the Tay.
 He made up a Helios 5 weight and off he went, downstream in search of trout.